by Carol Baxter

 Click HERE to watch a video snippet from this talk (filmed late 2023).

-In 1787, when Britain sends the First Fleet across the world's oceans to establish convict settlements in Australia and Norfolk Island, little do they know (or perhaps care) that these new outposts of the British Empire will soon be plunged into a life-threatening crisis.
+When Britain loses its greatest possession - America - and sends the First Fleet across the world's oceans to establish convict settlements in Australia and Norfolk Island, little do they know (or perhaps care) that these new outposts of the British Empire will soon be plunged into a life-threatening crisis.

 NB.
 This talk could instead be called Danger!
 Danger!
 However, the title Shipwrecked keeps the passengers on the edge of their seats wondering if each dramatic shipping incident is about to become the shipwreck disaster foretold in the title.